Digi-Gurdy

 How did this project begin?

-In 2019 I decided to build a hurdy gurdy from a kit (Nerdy-Gurdy).
-My inspiration for this was seeing Nigel Eaton play with Led Zeppelin in 1995 - see video clip below.
-Having built the kit, being an electronics hobbyist I decided to build an electronic version as a personal practice device.
+In 2019 I built a hurdy gurdy from a kit (Nerdy-Gurdy).
+My inspiration was seeing Nigel Eaton play with Led Zeppelin in 1995 - see video clip below.
+Having built one, being an electronics hobbyist I decided to build an electronic version as a personal practice device.
 It has been through many design iterations (see lecture above I gave at EMF Camp in 2022).

 Nigel Eaton playing with Page and Plant.